 The mapped effective spin Hamiltonian in the presence of complex coefficients:

-The ferromagnetic ordering ($J_p$) of neighboring sites along $x$ splits to $x-x$ and $x-y$ ordering and that along $y$ splits to $y-x$ and $y-y$ ordering.
-This splitting is dependent on the phase difference of coefficients $t_a$ and $t_b$.
-However, the ordering $J_z$ (along $z$) remains unchanged.
-The fictitious magnetic field ($h_x$) along $x$ splits to $x$ and $y$; this splitting is dependent on the phase difference between tunneling ($t_a$ or $t_b$) and coupling ($J_2$).
-The fictitious magnetic field ($h_z$) along $z$ remains unchanged.
-A similar effect on the unconventional correlations with $\exzed$($\zedex$) ordering on neighboring sites splitting to $\exzed$ and $y\textsf{-}z$($\zedex$ and $z\textsf{-}y$) dependent on the phase difference of $t_a$ or $t_b$ and $J_2$.
+The ferromagnetic ordering ($J_p$) of nearest-neighbor sites along $x$ splits to $\exex$ and $\exwhy$ ordering and that along $y$ splits to $\whyex$ and $\whywhy$ ordering.
+This splitting depends on the phase difference of coefficients $t_a$ and $t_b$.
+However, the ordering $J_z$ remains unchanged.
+The fictitious magnetic field along $x$ ($h_x$) splits to $x$ and $y$; this splitting is dependent on the phase difference between tunneling ($t_{a \lor b}$) and coupling ($J_2$).
+The fictitious magnetic field along $z$ ($h_z$) remains unchanged.
+A similar effect is seen on the novel correlations with $\exzed$ ordering on nearest-neighbor sites splitting to $\exzed$ and $y\textsf{-}z$ and $\zedex$ splitting to $\zedex$ and $z\textsf{-}y$.
+These splittings are dependent on the phase difference between $t_{a \lor b}$ and $J_2$.
 The complex hopping parameters result in an accumulation of phase with each hop.
-In the case when a component hops to the neighboring site and back, there is no net phase accumulated, which results in the $z$ ordering terms remaining unaffected.
+In the case when a component hops to the nearest-neighbor site and back, no net phase is accumulated and consequently the $z$ ordering terms remain unaffected.
 In any other hopping, a net phase is obtained, which is proportional to the difference of the complex phases associated with tunneling and coupling.
 Since this is a one-dimensional system, there is only a trivial effect of these complex coefficients; interesting outcomes are expected at higher dimensions.

 \textit{Occupancy $>$ 1:} Considering two particles per site, the two-component Bose--Hubbard system is mapped to a spin-$1$ system with basis states $\ket{aa}$, $\ket{ab}$, and $\ket{bb}$ mapped to $\ket{1}$, $\ket{0}$, and $\ket{-1}$, respectively.
 Considering the limit $U \sim U_{ab}$, since only spin Mott phase ($\ket{0}$) persists for $U \gg U_{ab}$, the effective spin-$1$ Hamiltonian: